T3kton/docs/CONTRIBUTING.rst

-First of all thank you for your interest in contributing to CInP.
+First of all thank you for your interest in contributing to the t3kton project.

 Before accepting your contribution we need to agree on a few things.